-1. By 31 December 2023, the Commission shall adopt delegated acts in accordance with Article 29 supplementing this Directive by establishing a common European framework for renovation passports, based on the criteria set out in paragraph 2.
+1. By 31 December 2023, the Commission shall adopt delegated acts in accordance with Article 29 supplementing this Directive by establishing a common European framework for renovation passports, based on the criteria set out in paragraph 32.

-2. By 31 December [2024 2025], Member States shall introduce a scheme of renovation passports based on the common framework established in accordance with paragraph 1.
+2. By 31 December [2024 2025], Member States shall introduce a scheme of renovation passports, for voluntary use by building owners, based on the common framework established in accordance with paragraph 1.